Can You hear the Shape of a Market? Geometric Arbitrage and Spectral Theory: Geometric Arbitrage Theory Background

 \begin{remark} The special choice of vanishing interest rate $r\equiv0$ or flat term structure $P\equiv1$ for all assets corresponds to the classical model, where only asset prices and their dynamics are relevant. \end{remark}

-\subsection{Arbitrage Theory in a Differential Geometric Framework}
+\subsection{Arbitrage Theory in a Differential Geometric~Framework}

-Now we are in the position to rephrase the asset model presented in subsection \ref{StochasticPrelude} in terms of a natural geometric language.
-Given $N$ base assets we want to construct a portfolio theory and study arbitrage and thus we cannot a priori assume the existence of a risk neutral measure or of a state price deflator.
-In terms of differential geometry, we will adopt the mathematician's and not the physicist's approach.
-The market model is seen as a principal fibre bundle of the (deflator, term structure) pairs, discounting and foreign exchange as a parallel transport, num\'{e}raire as global section of the gauge bundle, arbitrage as curvature.
-The no-free-lunch-with-vanishing-risk condition is proved to be equivalent to a zero curvature condition.
+Now we are in the position to rephrase the asset model presented in Section \ref{StochasticPrelude} in terms of a natural geometric language.
+Given $N$ base assets, we want to construct a portfolio theory and study arbitrage, and thus we cannot a priori assume the existence of a risk-neutral measure or a state price deflator.
+In~terms of differential geometry, we will adopt the mathematician's and not the physicist's approach.
+The~market model is seen as a principal fibre bundle of the (deflator, term structure) pairs, discounting and foreign exchange as a parallel transport, num\'{e}raire as the global section of the gauge bundle, and arbitrage as curvature.
+The~no-free-lunch-with-vanishing-risk condition is proved to be equivalent to a zero-curvature~condition.

-\subsubsection{Market Model as Principal Fibre Bundle}
+\subsubsection{Market Model as Principal Fibre~Bundle}

-Let us consider -in continuous time- a market with $N$ assets and a num\'{e}raire.
-A general portfolio at time $t$ is described by the vector of nominals $x\in X$, for an open set $X\subset\mathbb{R}^N$.
-Following Definition \ref{defi1}, the asset model induces for $j=1,\dots,N$ the gauge
+Let us consider, in continuous time, a market with $N$ assets and a num\'{e}raire.
+A~general portfolio at time $t$ is described by the vector of nominals $x\in \mathfrak{X}$, for~an open set $\mathfrak{X}\subset\mathbb{R}^N$.
+By~nominals $x^1,\dots,x^N$ we mean the number of assets that we hold in our portfolio.
+Following Definition \ref{defi1}, the~asset model consisting in $N$ synthetic zero bonds is described by means of the following gauges:

 where $D^j$ denotes the deflator and $P^j$ the term structure.
-This can be written as
+This can be written as follows:

 where $f^j$ is the instantaneous forward rate process for the $j$-th asset and the corresponding short rate is given by $r_t^j:=\lim_{u\rightarrow 0^+}f^j_{t,u}$.
-For a portfolio with nominals $x\in X\subset\mathbb{R}^N$ we define
+For~a portfolio with nominals $x\in \mathfrak{X}\subset\mathbb{R}^N$, we define: